dataforgoodfr/offseason_ogre/README.md

 ## Development

-Node, npm, yarn and Docker must be installed locally.
+Node, yarn and Docker must be installed locally.

 1. Run "yarn env:default" from root, it will set then default values in the file at /packages/server/.env
 2. Run "yarn install" from root, it will install all dependencies in all workspaces